What is Relationships and Sex Education?

 Why you should choose us?

-At Golden Tree CIC we firmly believe that SRE should not be taught in isolation; links ought to be made with other areas of your PSHEe curriculum.
-We know that the most effective SRE curriculum is an age-appropriate one which progressively spirals through school as it develops.
+At Golden Tree CIC we firmly believe that RSE should not be taught in isolation; links ought to be made with other areas of your PSHEe curriculum.
+We know that the most effective RSE curriculum is an age-appropriate one which progressively spirals through school as it develops.